Getting Started

 AI summaries

-Optional one-line file summaries generated by Claude Haiku.
-Stored in .larkx/summaries.json, used in level 4 context output and shown in the visual graph UI.
+Optional one-line file summaries are generated by the provider you configure during larkx init (Local Claude or the Anthropic API).
+They are stored in .larkx/summaries.json, used in level 4 context output, and shown in the visual graph UI.

 bash